DWDemoOrg/openhack-devops-team4/.github/ISSUE_TEMPLATE.md

 ---
-title: Someone just pushed
+title: Come On!!
+A build failed!
 labels: bug, enhancement
 ---
-Someone just pushed, oh no!
-Here's who did it: {{ payload.sender.login }}.
+A build failed, oh no!
+Here's who did it: {{ payload.sender.login }}. :)